NichoAir/vAtis-EBBU-Profile/README.md

 # BELUX vACC vATIS Profile

-This project contain the unofficial vATIS Profiles of the Belux vACC.
+This project contains the unofficial vATIS Profile of the Belux vACC.
 To use this profiles you need the [vATIS](https://vatis.app/) programm.
 Once you imported the profiles to vATIS, the profiles are automatically updated, whenever you launch vATIS.